 - What language or search terms do clients use to find similar products?

 eCommerce taxonomy cannot be set in stone.
 It’s a never-ending procedure that necessitates expert knowledge and experience.
 Furthermore, you may need to adjust your strategy in response to changing trends or introducing a new product.

 So, it’s ideal to implement the plan in stages while testing and assessing every effect before the full-fledged execution.

 Here Are the Seven Practices to Establish a High-Quality Product Taxonomy:

 It is critical to understand how the best-in-class merchants in your target industry classify their products.
 Customers want your site to function similarly to the other sites they visit.
 Because product taxonomy is not standardized, each company will take its approach.
 Optimize your competitive set for the optimum combination of category selections.

 2. Recognize Your Product Offering

 Most customers compare other products with different attributes when considering a product purchase.
 Build your category and attribute framework based on understanding what product features are significant to your buyers.
-For example, our Makeup category has a Skin Complexion property to help clients find makeup products that compliment their skin tone.
+For example, our Makeup category has a Skin Complexion property to help clients find makeup products that complement their skin tone.

 3. Prevent Over-Categorization

-Use product attributes and filters to your advantage if you have a vast product inventory.
+Use product attributes and filters to your advantage if you have a vast inventory.
 Categories assist customers in finding products via navigation or search when call center solutions are not present.
 Attributes use product descriptors and details to reduce the number of options further.